slaught/slaught.github.io/_posts/2014-04-08-rbx-dev-ui-unified-concept-part-1.md

 competing things which I want to do.
-I want to talk about the current thinking on the topic, I want to talk about how the current thinking was arrived at, I want to talk about my influences, I want to reference @brixen's own story on this topic and I want to talk about an interesting research qustion underlying everything.
+I want to talk about the current thinking on the topic, I want to talk about how the current thinking was arrived at, I want to talk about my influences, I want to reference @brixen's own story on this topic and I want to talk about an interesting research question underlying everything.

 This is a bit too much to write about.
 I also only wish to speak for myself.